Globalization of Factory Farming

 The resources available below document industrial animal agriculture in Brazil, China, Ethiopia, India, and Southeast Asia through the lens of climate change.
 They also explore the additional environmental, food security, equity, livelihood, and animal welfare impacts of factory farming.

-- Beyond the Pail: The Emergence of Industrialized Dairy Systems in Asia [Brief] investigates the impact of increased dairy consumption and production in India, China, and Southeast Asia.
-It analyzes case studies in Cambodia, China, India, Indonesia, Thailand, and Viet Nam.
+- Southeast Asia: Beyond the Pail: The Emergence of Industrialized Dairy Systems in Asia [Full] [Brief] An investigation of the impact of increased dairy consumption and production in India, China, and Southeast Asia.
+The paper analyzes case studies in Cambodia, China, India, Indonesia, Thailand, and Vietnam.

-- The Triangle: The Evolution and Future of Industrial Animal Agriculture in the U.S. China, and Brazil [Brief] explores the “triangle” of technology (U.S.), feed-crops (Brazil), and farmed animal (China) connecting the world’s three biggest players in the meat industry, and analyzes the dynamics shaping this triangle.
+- The Triangle: The Evolution and Future of Industrial Animal Agriculture in the U.S. China, and Brazil [Full] [Brief] This brief explores the “triangle” of technology (U.S.), feed-crops (Brazil), and farmed animal (China) connecting the world’s three biggest players in the meat industry, and analyzes the dynamics shaping this triangle.

-- Chronic Disease, Changing Diets, and Sustainability: The Globalization of Western-style Eating and Its Implications illuminates the public health and environmental challenges created by the rapid adoption in Africa, Asia, and Latin America of diets high in fats, sugar, processed foods, and salt.
+- Public Health: Chronic Disease, Changing Diets, and Sustainability: The Globalization of Western-style Eating and Its Implications [Full] This paper illuminates the public health and environmental challenges created by the rapid adoption in Africa, Asia, and Latin America of diets high in fats, sugar, processed foods, and salt.
 Five country case studies (Brazil, China, Mexico, South Africa, and India) provide cautionary examples of how an increase in non-communicable diseases almost always accompanies a changing food environment.